piklestf2/pikles-hud/README.txt

 12/23/14
-redesigned the targetids to work with the floating health thing they're pretty ugly though, so if you want you can still use the old flame ones by
+redesigned the targetids to work with the floating health thing they're pretty ugly though, so if you want you can use the old flame ones by
 	- replacing the text in
 		targetid.res
 		spectatorguihealth.res